 10. Direct Curator Outreach

 How it differs: Skip platforms entirely, email curators directly.
 Pricing: Free (time investment).
 Best for: Artists willing to research contacts manually.
-Use curator directories to find contacts.
+Use our AI curator finder tool to find contacts.

 SubmitHub vs Playlist Pilot Comparison